Dive the Mackerel Islands, Western Australia

 A huge underwater reward awaits for those who bring their own dive equipment and boat.
 The ocean waters surrounding the Mackerel Islands boast a showcase of amazing sea life and untouched coral reefs.
 Located just north of the world heritage listed Ningaloo Reef and the Exmouth Gulf, a dive playground awaits for those who seek to discover new reef frontiers that have hardly been in contact with a human being!

 Snorkel fringing reefs and bombies, accessible from the island but best by boat.
-Scuba sites ranging from 3-18m are located in close proximity to Thevenard Island and guests who bring their own dive equipment can easily access these.
-Dive equipment can be hire in the region with advanced notice through Pilbara Dive and Tours in Karratha.
+Scuba sites ranging from 3m – 18m are located in close proximity to Thevenard Island and guests who bring their own dive equipment can easily access these.
+Dive equipment can be hired in the region with advance notice through Pilbara Dive and Tours in Karratha.

-A variety of reef locations surround the Mackerel Islands, including our ‘home’ reefs, which are easily accessible from shore.
-These sites offer some great introductory snorkelling for those wishing to explore close to the beachfront and are especially fun for kids.
-Low tides make for a tranquil, enjoyable snorkel adventure to admire all the beauty and action under the sea, while friends and family can watch from their cabin’s outdoor entertaining area.
-We encourage guests to bring their own special snorkel equipment, however their is a small selection of masks, snorkels and flippers on hire at our activity centre.
+A variety of reef locations surround the Mackerel Islands, including our ‘house’ reefs, which are easily accessible from shore.
+These sites offer some great snorkelling for those wishing to explore close to the beachfront and are especially fun for kids.
+Low tides are common and make for a tranquil, enjoyable snorkel adventure to admire all the beauty and action under the sea, while friends and family can watch from their cabin’s outdoor entertaining area.
+You can hire masks, snorkels and flippers from our activity centre.